melbamorph/North-America-PhD-in-Your-Pocket/README.md

 # North-America-PhD-in-Your-Pocket

-Interactive map of North America highlighting countries, states, and national capitals.
+A  GPT-5 test map of North America highlighting countries, states, and capitals.

 ## Development